128-bit Trace ID

 Datakit-1.8.0 DDTrace-1.4.0-guance

-The default trace-id for the DDTrace agent is 64 bits, and the trace-id in the trace data received by Datakit is also 64 bits.
-Starting from version 1.11.0, support for the W3C protocol and 128-bit trace-ids was added.
-However, the trace-id sent into the trace remains 64 bits.
+The default trace-id of the DDTrace agent is 64 bits, and the trace-id in the link data received by Datakit is also 64 bits.
+Starting from version v1.11.0, W3C protocol support was added, enabling reception of 128-bit trace-ids.
+However, the trace-id sent into the link remains 64 bits.

 Implementation Method¶

-Support for 128-bit traceIDs has been available since dd version 1.11.
-The current version of Guance is 1.12.1.
+Starting from dd version 1.11, 128-bit traceID is supported.
+Currently, the version of Guance is 1.12.1.
 The startup command parameters are:

 -Ddd.trace.128.bit.traceid.generation.enabled=true